The Hope College Pull: Rope Run and Pull Day

-Pull begins promptly at 3 pm.
-Each team has 20 Pullers who each have their own Moralers.
+Pull begins at 3 pm.
+Each team has 20 pairs of Pullers and Moralers.
 Moralers were once called "Morale Girls" but this was changed to allow more gender neutrality.
-There have been several female pullers and in 2021 the first male Moraler joined the team.
-As Pull is so physically and mentally straining, Moralers are important supporters in those respects.
-However, their key purpose is to act as the Pullers' eyes as they cannot see the Coach throwing the calls from their pits, and all 18 pits must move together for success.
-Even Year and Odd Year each have their own secretive methods for deciding the order in which Pullers may choose their Moralers.
-At the beginning of the event, the rope is marked at the front of Pit 1, so that a winner may be determined should it remain very close and that a margin of victory can be measured.
+There have been several female pullers.
+The first male Moraler was in 2021.
+Moralers are important supporters for Pullers because of the physical and mental strain of the competition.
+Their key purpose, however, is to communicate the calls sets to the Pullers so that the entire team can move in sync.
+Even Year and Odd Year each have their own secretive methods for deciding how Pullers may choose their Moralers.
+At the beginning of the event, the rope is marked at the front of Pit 1 so that the winner and the margin of victory can be measured.
 While there are 20 pairs of Pullers and Moralers, there are only 18 pits.
 Each team has what are called "sprinters" and "marathoners".
 Each year has a strategy as to which pits they reserve for these special members of the teams.
-As the first half hour of Pull is both very crucial and very tiring, the sprinters are in these pits for that time.
-At the half hour mark, both of these pits are switched and the marathoners go in for the remainder of the Pull.
-There are doctors and judges on each side, and if it is deemed that someone must come off the rope, a sprinter or marathoner may take his or her place.
-Each side also has two more special pits, at the back of the team.
-The very last Puller is the "Anchor" and is typically the heaviest member of the team.
-The Anchor and his Moraler are the only members of the team who are standing for the entirety of Pull.
-In front of the anchor is "Pit 17" who will occasionally take on the Anchor's duties while the Anchor and his Moraler adjust the rope, and as such Pit 17 and his or her Moraler must be specially trained.
+The sprinters participate during the first half hour of Pull, as it is both very crucial and very tiring.
+At the half hour mark, the sprinters exit their pits and the marathoners take their place.
+There are doctors and judges on each side, and if it is deemed that someone must come off the rope, a sprinter or marathoner may fill in.
+The last Puller is the "Anchor", and is typically the heaviest member of the team.
+The Anchor and their Moraler are the only members of the team who are standing for the entirety of Pull.
+"Pit 17" is in front of the anchor, so they will occasionally take on the Anchor's duties while they adjust the rope.

-When the losing team has lost so much rope that they must move their Anchor into the pit in front of them to compensate, they then have 30 minutes to regain that pit.
-If they do not do so, The Pull is called, and the other team wins.
-During this last half hour, each team removes the large banner that originally blocked the view of the other team.
-Originally, the losing team was the team pulled into the river.
-Since then, the format of The Pull has changed and it has moved to a wider part of the river.
-Tradition now has the winners pulling the entirety of the rope onto their side of the river before jumping into the river and celebrating their victory as the losing team looks on from the riverbank.
+When a team has lost so much rope that they must move their Anchor into the pit in front of them to compensate, they then have 30 minutes to regain that pit.
+If they do not do so, The Pull is called, and the opposing team wins.
+During this last half hour, each team removes the large banner that blocks the view of the other team.
+Originally, the losing team was the team pulled into the river, though the event is now held over land.